-- A. Permitted Uses: The following uses are permitted in the A District
+- A. Permitted Uses: The following uses are permitted in the A District.

-- 1. Agricultural Operations
+- 1. Agricultural Operations.

-- 2. Animal Hospital
+- 2. Animal Hospital.

-- 3. Cemetery, either as a principal use or as an accessory use to a Place of Worship
+- 3. Cemetery, either as a principal use or as an accessory use to a Place of Worship.

-- 4. Farms
+- 4. Farms.

-- 5. Forestry
+- 5. Forestry.

-- 6. Horticultural activities, including nurseries and greenhouses
+- 6. Horticultural activities, including nurseries and greenhouses.

-- 7. Kennel, Commercial
+- 7. Kennel, Commercial.

-- 8. Place of Worship
+- 8. Place of Worship.

-- 9. Single-Family Detached Dwellings
+- 9. Single-Family Detached Dwellings.

-- B. Accessory Uses: The following uses are permitted as accessory uses to any permitted principal use in the A District. - 1.
+- Accessory Uses: The following uses are permitted as accessory uses to any permitted principal use in the A District. - 1.
 Detached accessory structures, including but not necessarily limited to detached garages and utility sheds. - 2.
 Farm Stand, in accordance with Section 1501.K. - 3.
 Farm Worker Housing, as an accessory use to a farm or an agricultural operation, in accordance Section 1501.L. - 4.
 Home Occupations, in accordance with Section 1501.P. - 5.
 Homestay, in accordance with Section 1501.Q. - 6.
 No-Impact Home-Based Businesses, in accordance with Section 1501.U. - 7.
 Produce Stand, in accordance with Section 1501.W. - 8.
 Wireless Communication Facility Co-location Inside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.JJ. - 9.
-Wireless Communication Facility Co-location Outside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.KK. - C. Special Exception Uses: The following uses are permitted by Special Exception in the A District in accordance with the following standards and criteria, any reasonable conditions that the Zoning Hearing Board may deem necessary, and in accordance with the procedures set forth in Section 1908 of this Ordinance: - 1.
+Wireless Communication Facility Co-location Outside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.KK. - C. Special Exception Uses: The following uses are permitted by Special Exception in the A District in accordance with the following standards and criteria, any reasonable conditions that the Zoning Hearing Board may deem necessary, and in accordance with the procedures set forth in Section 1908 of this Ordinance. - 1.
 Bed and Breakfast Operations, in accordance with Section 1501.B. - 2.
 Farm Equipment Sales Facility, in accordance with Section 1501.H. - 3.
 Farm Market and/or Agricultural Tourism in accordance with Section 1501.I. - 4.
 Farm-Related Business, in accordance with Section 1501.J. - 5.
 Solar Energy Production Facility, in accordance with Section 1501.NN. - 6.
 Vacation Rental, in accordance with Section 1501.HH. - 7.
 Wind Energy Facility, in accordance with Section 1501.00.

 - 8. Wireless Communication Facility Tower Based Inside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.LL. - 9.
 Wireless Communications Facility Tower Based Outside Public Right-of-Way, in accordance with Section 1501.MM. - 10.
-Uses not expressly permitted elsewhere in this Ordinance, and that exhibit the same general character of the uses listed in Section 401, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Section 1501.GG and 1908. - 11.
-Uses not expressly permitted elsewhere in this Ordinance and that exhibit the same general character of the uses listed in Section 401, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Sections 1501.PP and 1908.
+Uses not expressly permitted elsewhere in this Ordinance, and that exhibit the same general character of the uses listed in Section 401, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Section 1501.GG and 1908.